-Converting data warehouse schemas to Amazon Redshift using AWS SCT - AWS Schema Conversion Tool
+Converting data warehouse schemas to Amazon RDS using AWS SCT - AWS Schema Conversion Tool

-Converting data warehouse schemas to Amazon Redshift using AWS SCT
+Converting data warehouse schemas to Amazon RDS using AWS SCT

-AWS SCT can convert the following data warehouse schemas to Amazon Redshift.
+AWS SCT can convert the following data warehouse schemas.

 • Amazon Redshift